Richa-CM/Mint-Classics-Model-Car/README.md

 2. There is no correlation between quantity in stock and products' demand.
 3. There is no correlation between quantity in stock and products' buying price.
 4. There is no correlation between quantity in stock and products' selling price.
-5. There is no inventory management at place.
+5. There is no inventory management at the company.

 ## Recommendation
 Implementing inventory management principles and best practices, reduce overhead quantity in stock and increase quantity in stock for understock products would help business achieve higher revenue and profit and decrease operating cost.